 The White Mountains: Explore some of the best-preserved wilderness in the East with two days in the beautiful White Mountains of New Hampshire.
 As a group, we hike in the magnificent Presidential Range, take in spectacular views from the top of Mount Washington, and canoe, kayak, or swim in some of the region’s many lakes.
 If you choose this excursion, get excited about hiking, canoeing, and staying in a rustic hiker’s lodge!
-The cost of this excursion is included in the Excel at Amherst College tuition.
+The cost of this excursion is included in the Pre-College at Amherst College tuition.

 Cape Cod: Historic Cape Cod is one of the most popular vacation destinations in the Northeast.
 On this excursion we stroll the lively streets of Provincetown, swim on one of the Cape’s pristine beaches, and toast s’mores over a bonfire under the stars.
-Whale watching trips, beach volleyball, kayaking, and Frisbee round out a wide array activities.
+Whale watching trips, beach volleyball, kayaking, and Frisbee round out a wide array of activities.
 There is a supplemental fee of $390 for this program.

 Montréal: The cultural vitality and hospitality of French Canada are enticing reasons to visit Montréal.
 From our base at McGill University, we explore the cobblestone streets of the Old City and soak in the Parisian atmosphere of Rue St. Denis.
 Activities might include biking along the St. Lawrence River, shopping for a picnic lunch at the sprawling Marché Atwater, and catching an outdoor concert at the International Jazz Festival.
 There is a supplemental fee of $390 for this excursion.